 Where the Authority are of the opinion that you have failed to comply with any requirements imposed on you by the Order but the breach is considered not to warrant service of an Enforcement Notice the above notification will be served on you by the inspector.
 The notification will identify the matters to address, and the steps considered necessary to remedy them.

-As the responsible person you may be given a period of up to 28 days in which to make satisfactory progress towards achieving a remedy to the deficiencies.
+As the responsible person you may be given a period time in which to make satisfactory progress towards achieving a remedy to the deficiencies.

 Where the Authority considers premises constitute a serious risk to persons, whether due to the features of the premises, their use, any hazard present, or any other circumstances; or premises may constitute such a risk if a change is made to them, or the use to which they are put, it may serve on you, as the responsible person, an Alterations Notice.

 Where an Alterations Notice has been served, you must notify the Authority of the proposed changes before making:

 - a change to the services, fittings or equipment in or on the premises;

 - an increase in the quantities of dangerous substances which are in or on the premises;

 - a change to the use of the premises which may result in a significant increase in risk.

 Where the Authority are of the opinion that, as a person being under an obligation to do so, you have failed to comply with the requirements placed upon you by the Order and that an Enforcement Notice is appropriate in the circumstances you will be served with an Enforcement Notice.
 This is a serious legal notice and must not be ignored.